 Documentation uploaded to the secure portal will be separated by CSP, and access is tightly controlled.
 The only people who will have access to the inside of the tenant will be a designated CSP representative and the PMO.
 To ensure the necessary level of privacy and security, the StateRAMP Board and Steering Committee have adopted a policy requiring the document repository be a FedRAMP Moderate platform.

 Do FedRAMP-authorized 3PAOs have reciprocity for performing assessments for StateRAMP or do they have to recertify?

 To be recognized by StateRAMP and added to the StateRAMP Approved Assessors list, 3PAOs must be A2LA-certified and FedRAMP-approved.
 Both prerequisites allowed StateRAMP to confidently utilize the existing FedRAMP 3PAO community and as a result, almost 30 organizations are included on the Approved Assessors list.
-3PAOs who are interested in joining StateRAMP can fill out the registration form here.
+3PAOs who are interested in joining StateRAMP can register at: Register – StateRAMP.

 Do providers need to be ready before they are authorized?

-No, a product does not need to be Ready before it’s security package can be submitted to the PMO and government sponsor to obtain an Authorized status.
+No, a product does not need to be Ready before it’s security package can be submitted to the PMO for an Authorization Review.

 Will future FedRAMP certified products be eligible for StateRAMP Fast Track?

 Our goal is to have future products be eligible for the Fast Track.